 The German lentil soup is a classic among all German soups.
 We tried out several options: Using lentils from a can and dried ones.
 We came to the conclusion: Dried lentils are the best.
 You can reduce the cooking time when soaking them the evening before in water, and let them sit over night.
 Just just need to boil them the other day in the same water.

-In Germany these recipes such as Lentil Soup or Split Pea Soup are called "Eintopf" which means literally "One pot".
+In Germany these recipes such as Lentil Soup or Split Pea Soup are called “Eintopf” which means literally “One pot”.
 The fact that all ingredients are cooking in one pot at the same time, makes cooking easy.
-Just stir frequently and, if you use sausages, boil the sausages some minutes before the soup is ready.
-It is also easy to make a vegetarian dish: Just don't use the bacon and sausages.
+Just stir frequently and, if you use sausages, add the sausages five minutes before the soup is ready.
+It is also easy to make a vegetarian dish by not using the bacon and sausages.
 Happy Cooking!

 2 cups dry green or brown lentils

 1-2 medium sized potatoes

 2 thin slices of German Speck (Bacon or smoked ham)

 1/4 celery root

 2 celery stalks